lightning-dabbler/to-do-list/README.md

 ============
 > A to-do-list web app

-> Built with a Dockerized Flask and MySQL stack
+> Built with a Containerized Flask and MySQL stack

 Installation
 --------